Navigating safe active streets

 Safe active streets encourage drivers that use local roads to reduce their journey time and avoid traffic congestion, to move to local distributor roads that accept higher speeds.

 Lowering the speed limit from 50 km/hr to 30 km/hr on safe active streets creates a much safer environment for everyone, including our most vulnerable road users, like kids walking or riding.

 Research shows that the risk of pedestrian death rises exponentially with collision speeds beyond 30 km/hr.
-It is estimated that less than 10 per cent of pedestrians struck by a vehicle travelling at 30 km/hr would result in a fatality, compared with fatality rates of 26 per cent at 40 km/hr and over 80 per cent at 50 km/hr.
+It is estimated that less than 10% of pedestrians struck by a vehicle travelling at 30 km/hr would result in a fatality, compared with fatality rates of 26% at 40 km/hr and over 80% at 50 km/hr.